 Indirect estimate of precipitation based on the return echo power from radar.

 Unlike gauges, radar can detect variability in precipitation over an area rather than a single measurement that may not be representative.
 Radar estimates are commonly combined with gauge measurements to fill sampling voids in the gauge network (Tapiador et al. 2012).

+Limitation is in beam blocking of radar signal (refs needed, and a clearer statement on how big of an issue this is, when and where)

 Though ground-based radar can cover an area instead of a single point like a gauge, a high-density sensor network is still required for continuous spatial coverage.